@detoxlife

 “Travel the world in your kitchen, make your favourite fast foods from scratch and serve nutrition for the soul.”

-If 2020 taught us anything, it was to let go of our expectations, unwanted habits and quirks and also that these efforts really take lifelong training.
 Years ago, when I was deepening my meditation practice, I came across Peter Russel, a brilliant Eco-Philosopher who was a scientist that had turned to spirituality to study the human mind.
 In a talk he gave he said; “it is tough to teach the mind to let go, but we can learn how to “undo” the holding on.”
 That phrase stuck with me – the undoing of holding on is what I practice every meditation moment, usually sitting with my hands open, paying extra attention to my exhales to rid myself of excess energy that no longer serves me.

 I’m not a big fan of New Year’s resolutions, honestly, January might be the month I least want to engage in a cleanse or vigorous workouts.
 I’ve spent too many years of my life obsessing about my body and the phrase guilty pleasures just makes me confused – why should I be feeling guilty about something that has just given me pleasure?
 If you open a magazine or swipe through social media at the beginning of the year, it’s all about how to get rid of those extra kilos the holidays might have put on.
 Or maybe you’ve been in lock-down and haven’t been able to move your body and feel you need to rip off that bandage, run miles while surviving solely on green juice and smoothies.
 Listen up beautiful humans, why not give yourselves some nutrition for the soul instead?

-With the New Year upon us, we can consider what state of mind the outbreak of COVID-19 has brought upon us – that of uncertainty.
 Stress and doubt are a poor foundation to start any form of practice – physical, mental or spiritual; instead, we need kindness and a healthy dose of humor.
 If you’ve followed me for a while, you know that I seldom talk of the nutrition in foods.
 I left that part nine years ago when I founded Detox Life.
 Detox Life stands for the process when you detox yourself from diets and wellness trends and choose life; it also symbolises my own journey.

 Unwanted food is not just taking care of food waste; it can be working with those ingredients in the fridge and pantry that we might feel ashamed of using or eating.
 In my kitchen, as in life, I want the high, low and grey in-between zones to be represented.
 Yes, we should eat seasonal and local if we can, but sometimes we must create with the products that we already have.
 Slowly with time your pantry will look more inclusive, there will be room for the pleasures and the healthy foods our bodies need, and your diet will become yours.
 It’s not only for health reasons we eat and cook; we should be having fun in the kitchen.
 I love making my favourite fast foods but from scratch at home.
+When you start to think about having fun and less about perfection, you can begin to think about things that may feel foreign, like beans or lentils or even kale, creatively and with a bit more enthusiasm!

 “The moment I stopped listening to that voice in my head that felt guilty of my pleasures and let go of holding on to a specific diet, I found that my body responded by feeling balanced.”